peteroupc/DataUtilities/api/com.upokecenter.util.DataUtilities.md

  Reads a string in UTF-8 encoding from a data stream and returns that string.

 * `static String ToLowerCaseAscii(String str)`<br>
- Returns a string with the basic upper-case letters A to Z (U+0041 to U+005A) converted to the corresponding basic lower-case letters.
+ Returns a string with the basic uppercase letters A to Z (U+0041 to U+005A) converted to the corresponding basic lowercase letters.

 * `static String ToUpperCaseAscii(String str)`<br>
- Returns a string with the basic lower-case letters A to Z (U+0061 to U+007A) converted to the corresponding basic upper-case letters.
+ Returns a string with the basic lowercase letters A to Z (U+0061 to U+007A) converted to the corresponding basic uppercase letters.

 * `static int WriteUtf8(String str,
  int offset,